quickgrid/ai-resources/papers.md

  - Designed to `pretrain` deep bidirectional representations from `unlabeled data` by `jointly conditioning on left and right context` in all layers.
  - `An additional output layer` is added to create `SOTA (state-of-the-art)` models that performs well on sentence-level and token-level tasks.
 Tasks include QA, language inference etc.
  - `Alleviates constraints` of unidirectional models (e.g. GPT) by introducing `Masked Language Model (MLM)` pre-training task.
- - Also uses `next sentence prediction` task to jointly pretrain on text-pair representations.
+ - Also uses `Next Sentence Prediction (NSP)` task to jointly pretrain on text-pair representations.
  - Similar to GPT, during finetuning `all parameters are fine-tuned`.

  **Masked Language Model (MLM)**